• Skip to primary navigation

 This is the oven thermometer I use.
 It has a large dial which makes it easy to see in a dark oven.

-Kind of!
-Technically as soon as any bread is baked and cooled, the staling process has begun.
-What we think of as "stale" bread has a dry, hard, slightly chewy texture to it due the the way the starches in the bread break down as the bread ages.
+- No, croutons are not "just stale bread".
+Though technically as soon as any bread is baked and cooled, the staling process begins, what we think of as "stale" bread has a dry, hard, slightly chewy texture to it due the the way the starches in the bread break down as the bread ages.
 By speeding up the process of drying out the bread we're able to avoid the unpleasant flavors and textures of truly stale bread to end up with tasty, crunchy croutons that are dried throughout.
 Using "stale" focaccia that's a day or two old to make croutons means the bread has already lost some of its natural moisture to evaporation and will cut down the amount of time it needs in the oven to dry out.

-Yep!
-Just let it defrost on the counter.
-Then cube it up and proceed with the recipe as written.
+- Got frozen bread lingering in your freezer?
+Turn it into croutons!
+Let it defrost on the counter first, then cube it up and proceed with the recipe as written.

 Focaccia Croutons